Kunal Goswami

-Kunal Goswami is an Indian actor and business person who acted in films and television.
+Kunal Goswami is an Indian former actor and business person who acted in films and television.
 He is the son of Indian film star and producer-director Manoj Kumar.

 Biography

 Goswami made his debut in Bollywood with his father's 1981 film Kranti.
 He played his first leading role in the 1983 films Ghungroo and Kalakaar.
 In Kalakaar Sridevi was his co-star and the hit song Neele Neele Ambar Par was picturized on him.
 He starred in several other films such as Do Gulab (1983), Ricky (1986), Aakhri Baazi (1989) and Paap Ki Kamaee (1990).
 After the release of Numbri Aadmi and Vishkanya in 1991, he took a hiatus from acting for several years.
-He tried to revive his career once more in the 1999 film Jai Hind which was directed by his father.
-None of his films were a success and he quit films after 1999.
+He tried to revive his career in the 1999 film Jai Hind which was directed by his father.

-In 2000, Goswami also acted in the television serial Alag Alag which was aired on DD National.
+In 2000, Goswami also acted in the television serial Alag Alag which was telecast on DD National.

 Personal life

 He has an older brother named Vishal.
-His uncle is actor Rajiv Goswami.
-In 2005 he married Ritu Goswami.
-He is now running a catering business in Delhi.
+In 2005 he married Riti Goswami.
+He now runs a catering business in Delhi.